Dentures are removable dental appliances worn to replace missing teeth and are supported by the soft and hard tissues of the oral cavity.

 Conventional dentures are removable.

-However, there are many denture styles, some which rely on bonding or clasping onto teeth or implants.
+However, there are many denture styles, some of which rely on bonding or clasping onto teeth or implants.

 Types of Dentures